mirkomarras/dl-master-voices/README.md

 ```

 #### Step 3.2: Use Pre-Trained GANs
-Please find the resulting pre-trained models in the table below.
+Please find below a set of pre-trained WaveGANs:

 | Name | Seed | Pre-Trained Model |
 |:----:|:----------------:|:----------------:|
 |  WaveGAN    | M+F |      [Link]()           |
 |  WaveGAN   |   M |   [Link]()              |
 |  WaveGAN    |  F |     [Link]()             |

+If you wish to use pre-trained models, download them into the corresponding subfolder in ```./models```.

 ### Step 4: Generate and Evaluate a Master Voice